G-Core/product-documentation/documentation/dns/dns-records/specify-cname-at-root.md

 order: 30
 toc:
-   --1--What is CNAME: "what-is-a-cname-record" --1--What is the challenge with it: "what-is-the-challenge-with-cname- records" --1--How CNAME Flattening works: "how-does-cname-flattening-work"
+   --1--What is CNAME: "what-is-a-cname-record" --1--What is the challenge with it: "what-is-the-challenge-with-cname-records" --1--How CNAME Flattening works: "how-does-cname-flattening-work"
    --1--Configuration: "configuration-of-cname-flattening"
 ---